 Proactively identify food fraud and streamline VACCP compliance in your company with digital checklists.

-This VACCP Template can help assess the food fraud vulnerability of your ingredients or raw materials, product, production line, supplier/s, and nature of business.Download template
+This VACCP checklist template can help assess the food fraud vulnerability of your ingredients or raw materials, product, production line, supplier/s, and nature of business.Download template

-A VACCP plan template is used to identify and control vulnerabilities in the supply chain process to prevent food fraud.Download template
+A plan for VACCP template is used to identify and control vulnerabilities in the supply chain process to prevent food fraud.Download template

 The Vulnerability Assessment Critical Control Points (VACCP) is used for the identification of food counterfeits and the control and quality assurance of products for consumption.
 The structure corresponds to the classic HACCP-Concept , but with a focus on the safety of the facility.